First 3D reconstruction of a blast furnace using muography: Tomography reconstruction theory

 We need models whose density values are continuous over finite element discretized volumes.
 Here a model stands for any given set of values representing a physical system.
 The engine that generates the 3D density models, linked by Markov chain, is made to design density sets per class forming spatially contiguous voxel sets which share the same density.
 The inversion algorithm is a 3D adaptation of Mosegaard et al.\citep{mosegaard1995monte} work, where details can be found in Chevalier et al.\citep{chevalier2014monte}.
+A workflow of our MCMC model algorithm based on their work is presented in Figure \ref{exlication_MCMC}.
 The method makes selections of the models according to the evolution of the distance $D$ :

-with $F_t$ the theoretical flux and $F_m$ the measured flux. $D$ is a metric of the distance between the data and the simulation, expanded or compressed by the degree of uncertainty on the measurement $\sigma_m$.
+with $F_t$ the theoretical flux, that depends on our assumed material content for each voxel, and $F_m$ the measured flux. $D$ is a metric of the distance between the data and the simulation, expanded or compressed by the degree of uncertainty on the measurement $\sigma_m$.
 This distance $D$ is recalculated each time the density changes.
 A new model is accepted as a solution if the mean difference between the reconstructed signal and the data (evaluated by the mean square deviation) is lower than the mean noise estimated during the measurement.
 If the model is selected, we save its likelihood.
 This model is then slightly perturbed again by changing some voxel density values and we recalculate the new likelihood.
 The total likelihood of a model, $L(m)$, can be expressed as a product of partial likelihoods, one for each data type.

 Our inversion algorithm is able to couple information from several detectors at the same time.
-Indeed, each detector measures a flux and\textit{travel length} (defined as the thickness of material seen by the detector in its acquisition configuration) per viewing axis.
-By taking a set of density distributed in the voxels, we have the opacity seen by the viewing axis.
-Finally, the number of registered models can be modified and it depends on the requirements in terms of accuracy and available computing time.
+Indeed, each detector measures a flux and \textit{travel length} (defined as the thickness of material seen by the detector in its acquisition configuration) per viewing axis.
+By taking a set of density distributed in the voxels, we have the opacity along the line of sight.
+The number of registered models can be modified and it depends on the requirements in terms of accuracy and available computing time.